The Astral Colors

 known as the Astral Plane.
 Every human being possesses the innate and

-inherent faculty of sensing the things of this astral plane, by means of
+sensing the things of this astral plane, by means of

 an extension or enlargement of the powers of the ordinary senses, so to